 Expanding Beyond Mobile Devices

-While 4G primarily focused on smartphones and tablets, 5G is set to expand connectivity beyond mobile devices.
-It encompasses a broader ecosystem, including Internet of Things (IoT) devices, autonomous vehicles, augmented reality (AR), virtual reality (VR), and much more.
-This expanded reach has the potential to revolutionize entire industries.
+Whereas 4G mainly served phones and tablets, 5G is poised to extend connectivity far beyond personal mobile gadgets.
+It covers a wider array of devices—Internet of Things (IoT) endpoints, self-driving cars, augmented reality (AR), virtual reality (VR), and more.
+This wider scope could transform whole industries.

 Transforming Industries